Hurricane Nora (1997): Sonora

-During September 24, the SMN issued a hurricane watch and a tropical storm warning for the eastern Gulf of California coast from Bahía Kino northwards.
-After Nora had moved into the Gulf of California during the next day, the watch and warning were discontinued, however, a tropical storm warning was briefly issued during September 25 for the coastline above 30N.
-Authorities in the towns of Puerto Peñasco, San Luis Río Colorado and Plutarco Elías Calles cancelled schools and advised residents to stay home and avoid driving.
+During 24 September, the SMN issued a hurricane watch and a tropical storm warning for the eastern Gulf of California coast from Bahía Kino northwards.
+After Nora had moved into the Gulf of California during the next day, the watch and warning were discontinued, however, a tropical storm warning was briefly issued during 25 September for the coastline above 30N.
+Authorities in the towns of Puerto Peñasco, San Luis Río Colorado and Plutarco Elías Calles canceled schools and advised residents to stay home and avoid driving.
 In the town of Puerto Peñasco, it was suggested that most people were calm about the threat posed by Nora, with only a few people taking any precautions against the threat posed by flooding and strong winds.
-During September 25, tropical storm force winds of up to 75 mph were reported in the town, which caused trees to fall on power lines and prompted local officials to turn off the electric supplies.
+During 25 September, tropical storm force winds of up to 75 mph were reported in the town, which caused trees to fall on power lines and prompted local officials to turn off the electric supplies.

-Officials in the town met every couple of hours, advised 300 residents that they may need to evacuate and prepared local schools to act as shelters if needed.

 Waves of up to 10 ft impacted a seawall located offshore but did not topple the wall or cause any damage in the town.

 At the height of the storm, approximately 300 people were staying in shelters at local schools.